Make beautiful bubble painting Hydrangea flowers! Fun DIY dish soap paint recipe. Great kids art activity & easy beginner watercolor ideas!

 When I first stumbled upon an image of bubble paint hydrangeas on Discount School Supplies website, I just knew I HAVE to try it!
 I had so much fun and made the paintings in 2 ways because I don’t want to stop!

 Find a dish to mix the paint.
-Mine are about 6″x9″, and 2″ deep.
+Mine is about 6″x9″, and 2″ deep.
 Mix the bubble paint.
 Now let the fun begin!

-When you get a clump of fat bubbles ( I don’t need to explain how to do that right?) take a piece of paper and press it onto the bubbles.
-You can repeat a couple of times to get the desired shapes and colors!
+When you get a clump of fat bubbles, take a piece of paper and gently press it onto the bubbles.
+The goal is to let the paper touch the bubbles, but not the mixed paint below.

 A shallow dish works well because the bubbles can come up easily, and when we press the paper onto the bubbles, the paper won’t touch the rim of the dish and cause smudging.

 Now our Hydrangea flowers are starting to take shape!
 It’s time to add some details.

 For one of the paintings, I painted some watercolor leaves in various shades of green, cut them out and glued them around the blossoms.

 Now a little gift / craft project- make your own sets flower greeting cards with these free printable cards!

 If you love the idea of painting with unconventional and fun techniques, here are a couple of tutorials you will enjoy –

 Hope you enjoyed today’s little project!
+Happy creating! 🙂